315+ Telescopes Ranked

 Not Recommended Telescope

-With product support and manufacturing seemingly phasing out, poor overall value, and complex electronics that rarely work as advertised, we’d be hard-pressed to find a good reason to recommend the Celestron SkyProdigy 130.
+With product support and manufacturing seemingly phasing out, poor overall value, and complex, unreliable electronics that rarely work as advertised, I’d be hard-pressed to find a good reason to recommend the Celestron SkyProdigy 130.

 The SkyProdigy 130 comes with two metal-housed, 1.25” Kellner eyepieces: a 25mm (26x) and a 9mm (72x).
 I find these eyepieces surprisingly good, but I believe a telescope that costs more than $500 should really have Plossls.
 The included Kellners don’t even have rubber eyecups.

 Despite the StarSense autoalign arguably eliminating the need for a finder, Celestron still supplies their StarPointer red dot sight.
-This is in case StarSense fails, which, as we’ll explain later, happens frequently; if it does fail, a manual alignment can be done on bright stars using the same two-star or three-star alignment method as most GoTo telescopes.
+This is in case StarSense fails, which, as I’ll explain later, happens frequently.
+If it does fail, manual alignment can be done on bright stars using the same two-star or three-star alignment method as most GoTo telescopes.

-The SkyProdigy mount is very obviously heavily based on NexStar SLT components.
-In fact, it is more or less a NexStar SLT mount with red instead of orange trim and a StarSense hand controller and camera installed.
+The SkyProdigy mount is very obviously heavily based on the Celestron’s own NexStar SLT mount’s components.
+In fact, I’d even conclude that it is more or less a NexStar SLT mount with red instead of orange trim and a StarSense hand controller and camera installed.

 The tripod is still inadequate, especially with the legs extended to any length—the scope flexes and wobbles.
-However, this is less of a concern compared to the StarSense issues.
+However, I think this is less of a concern compared to the StarSense issues.

-The StarSense hand controller comes with a 10,000 object database, so for once, a lack of objects isn’t a concern here.
+The StarSense hand controller comes with a 40,000 object database, so a lack of objects isn’t a concern here.
 But StarSense itself has a whole host of problems.

 If there was a large user base for the SkyProdigy scopes, I would not be as worried about the software and hardware issues, as there would probably be some official and third-party fixes out there for both.
 However, this is not the case, as next to no one owns the SkyProdigy telescopes compared to Celestron’s other products like the NexStars.